There are 3 feed types:

 "timeline"(Flat): Displaying "user", "artist", or "playlist" activities.

-New feeds can be created in the Feeds section of the Dashboard.
+New feed groups can be created in the Feeds section of the Dashboard.
 By default, we set up four feed groups for your project: